JayMaree/nginxCaching/README.md

 Installation
 -------
 - Clone the git in /etc/ so the folder nginxCaching will be created as /etc/nginxCaching
+- Installation has been tested on Debian 7.8

 Canonical source
 -------